GETTING THE MOST OUT OF YOUR PURCHASE

 The easiest way to achieve this is with sous vide.
 If you do not have a sous vide set up, you will want to set your oven to 200 degrees or cook with indirect heat using a charcoal grill or smoker.

-You’ll want to take the steaks out when they are 10 degrees colder than the final desired temperature.
-With the heat set at 200 degrees a room temperature steak will reach an internal temperature of 120 degrees (rare) in 20-45 minutes, depending on size.
+You’ll want to take the steaks out when they are 10 degrees colder than the final desired temperature (this will prevent overcooking when you sear the steaks next).
+With the heat set at 200 degrees a room temperature steak will reach an internal temperature of 120 degrees in 20-45 minutes, depending on size.
 For best results use a meat thermometer.

-When the steaks come out of the oven, heat skillet with clarified butter or olive oil on high heat until the pan starts to smoke, and place the steaks in the skillet for approximately one minute on each side to get a golden brown crust.
-Don’t forget the sides!
-Use kitchen tongs to hold the steaks on edge to sear the edges.
+When the steaks come out of the oven, heat skillet with clarified butter or olive oil on high heat until the pan starts to smoke, then place steaks in the skillet and flip every 15-20 second for approximately 2-3 minutes or until you have a perfect golden brown crust.
+(Don’t forget to get every surface of the meat!
+Use kitchen tongs to hold the steaks on edge to sear the sides.)

 Place your steaks on the hottest part of the grill for 1-3 minutes per side to sear the outside, then move them to indirect heat until they reach your desired internal temperature or “doneness”.